DoktorDaveJoos/coding-challenges/README.md

 ## Containing challenges

+### Count SubArrays

+Count SubArrays existing in an Array.

 ### FindWord

 Find a word in a two dimensional array where you can walk horizontal and vertical to find a given word.